dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/laravel-and-shadcn-pagination/en/2025-10-30-laravel-and-shadcn-pagination-en.md

 ## 1. Implement Laravel Pagination
 Laravel provides built-in pagination support with both the query builder and the Eloquent ORM.
-In this example, we’ll use Eloquent.
+In this example, we'll use Eloquent.

 Create a `UserController` using the Artisan command: